BioMeDS/onboarding-base-module/README.md

         id3 -.-> id2
 ```
 The [Python](https://www.python.org/) programming language is used for this onboarding.
 The basics of Python are conveyed in this [course](https://github.com/SchardtS/PythonLectures) (provided by Prof. Dr. Sabine Fischer).

+> [!TIP]
+> If you encounter problems during the course of the base module and cannot find any help on the pages already linked, it is always wise to google your problem or look at sites such as [Stackoverflow](https://stackoverflow.com/) or [Reddit](https://www.reddit.com/).
+Alternatively, you can also ask [ChatGPT](chat.openai.com).
+If you are still having trouble finding a solution to your problem after searching the internet, ask your supervisor.

 ### Tasks
 #### 1. Read through this base module and understand the task